Minister and Staff

 MUSIC MINISTRY

-music@uudavis.org Part time.
+Music Director, Jacob Lane (he) music@uudavis.org Part time.

-Juuliebells Handbell & Handchime Co-Director: Linda Birse
+Juuliebells Handbell & Handchime Co-Director: Linda Birse (she)

 Linda Birse: After Linda earned her BA in Music and a Standard Secondary Teaching Credential, she taught vocal and instrumental music for many years in Esparto, Bakersfield and Davis.
 While teaching fulltime, she earned her MA in Education/Counseling and a Multiple Subjects Credential, as well as a Pupil Personnel Services Credential.
 Linda taught 5th grade for 16 years at Patwin Elementary, having her students perform musical comedies that she wrote.
 In 2013, Linda joined the Juuliebells as a ringer, began conducting in 2016, and became co-director in 2018.

-Juuliebells Handbell & Handchime Co-Director: Kyria Boundy-Mills
+Juuliebells Handbell & Handchime Co-Director: Kyria Boundy-Mills (she)

 Kyria joined the Juuliebells in 2014, and became the co-director in 2021.
 She minored in music at Hope College in Holland, Michigan, with an emphasis on piano performance.
 She was the accompanist for the Willett Elementary School Chorus from 2006 to 2013, and has accompanied the seasonal UUCD Family Choir.
 Since 2016, she has played keyboard with It’s About Time, a 17-piece community jazz big band.